 - Types of Evaporative Cooling Tower

-- Cooling Water Treatment
+- Impact of Cooling Water Range

-- Removal of heat of reaction
+- Removal of the heat of reaction

 - Heat of compression